 My longer article about real estate marketing on Facebook might be helpful in this context.

-This Facebook ad’s testing can be done with a lower budget than on TikTok.
+This Facebook ad’s testing can be done with a lower budget than TikTok ads.

-You then optimize the Facebook campaign until it converts well and is successful, and then you can pass this proven campaign on to TikTok.
+You then optimize the Facebook campaign until it converts well and is successful.
+Then you can pass this proven campaign on to TikTok.

-You will risk slightly less advertising dollars in the beginning than having started first with TikTok.
+You will risk slightly fewer advertising dollars at the beginning than starting with TikTok.

-Hard data based on the experience of various TikTok advertisers is hard to come by when it comes to conversion rates.
+Hard data based on the experience of various TikTok advertisers are hard to come by regarding conversion rates.

-The only metric out there is TikTok engagement rates, which are 29% (source).
+The only metric is TikTok engagement rates, which are 29% (source).

 The problem with engagements is that they don’t correlate with conversions.

-The engagement rate metric only tracks how a particular audience is involved with the content.
-It measures things like comments, shares, and “likes.”
+The engagement rate metric only tracks how a particular audience is involved with the content and measures things like comments, shares, and “likes.”